AlexDuvalinho/Explainable-Artificial-Intelligence-XAI-/Data visualisation/Analysis.md

 ## Visualisation and interpretation

-Churn columns tells us about the number of Customers who left within the last month: around 27%.
-We thus have a binary classification problem with a slightly unbalanced target. (graph)
+Churn columns tells us about the number of customers who left within the last month: around 27%.
+We thus have a binary classification problem with an unbalanced target.

 ### Continuous variables

-The probability density distribution of the three continuous variables, namely tenure, MonthlyCharges and TotalCharges, can be estimated using the seaborn kdeplot function and is presented in the APPENDIX A. (graph x3) \
+The probability density distribution of the three continuous variables, namely tenure, MonthlyCharges and TotalCharges, can be estimated using the seaborn kdeplot function. \
 From the plots, we can conclude that:
 * Recent clients are more likely to churn
 * Clients with higher monthly charges are also more likely to churn